EthanCai/programming-learning-notes/webdev-learning-notes.md

 - [PM2](https://github.com/Unitech/pm2): Production process manager for Node.js applications with a built-in load balancer https://app.keymetrics.io/
 - [Nodemon](http://nodemon.io/): Nodemon is a utility that will monitor for any changes in your source and automatically restart your server. **Perfect for development.**

-## App

-- [Soundnode](https://github.com/Soundnode/soundnode-app): Soundnode App is an Open-Source project to support Soundcloud for desktop Mac, Windows, and Linux.
-It's built with NW.js, Node.js, Angular.js, and it uses the Soundcloud API.

 ## Tools